highfestiva/smhi-assignment/README.md

 * Endpoint query filter on observation types.
 * Meta-data endpoint for intervals.
 * Discoverability done right, and a root endpoint for it.
-* Issuing API keys.
+* Issuing API keys, add roles.
+* Error handling for SMHI download, retries too.
+* Replace "interval" in the API with to-from, perhaps make it look similar to a weather forecast API.
+* Have /api/v1/status show system status.
 * Cleaning up this readme. :)
-...
+* ...

 ### Code